Developer Guide

 Use cases

-(For all use cases below, the System is Source Control
+(For all use cases below, the System is Source Control and the Actor is the user, unless specified otherwise)

 Use case: Import student roster